andrewquitadamo/programming-fall2017/slides/06-more-data-types.md

 --

-* This is due to the way numbers are represented internally by Python
+* This is due to the way decimals are represented internally in binary

 --